ojplg/hrorm/README.md

 There is not much to say here.
 The code builds with maven.
 Hrorm itself has no dependencies.
-To build and run the tests requires only a few things and the tests run against an in-memory database.
+The tests have a few dependencies, but they are all simply jars.
+The tests run against an in memory database (H2).
 There is not much code.
 Once you clone it, you're basically ready to go.